robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - You will add this to the SEO META DESCRIPTION section.
    - Be written in the style of Anthony Bourdain, conveying the description as a story.
    - Use the same style, vocabulary level, and sentence structure as Anthony Bourdain as seen in the examples above.
-   - Use absolutely ZERO clichés or jargon or journalistic language like "In a world..", etc.
-   - Do not use clichés or jargon.
-   - Steer clear of predictable or worn-out expressions
-   - Aim for originality in your approach
-   - Do not use journalistic language like "In a world..., So the next time..., Symphony of..., A tightrope..., Discover...", etc.

 10. Describe the visual description of the dish.
 Emphasize appearance in full details, ingredients, flavor, texture, or method of cooking.
 The visual description includes the following:
    - Colors: Note the main colors and any contrasts or combinations.